Laci Kay Somers Shows Off Cleavage In Sexy Photos In A Car

-Laci Kay Somers posted a new Instagram photo series a few hours ago, and it was of herself rocking a revealing outfit that allowed her to show off her cleavage.
-The model struck a couple of similar photos in what looked like the driver’s seat, and she gave off lots of flirty vibes.
+Laci Kay Somers posted a new Instagram photo series a few hours ago of herself rocking a revealing outfit that allowed her to show off her cleavage.
+The model struck a couple of similar poses in what looked like the driver’s seat, and she gave off plenty of flirty vibes.

 In the first snap, the blonde sat upright with her right knee bent and her left hand in her hair.
 She gave her signature pout with her lips parted and looked directly at the camera.
 Her outfit included a light denim jacket and a pair of nude-colored thong bottoms.

 The jacket was unbuttoned with a frayed hem, and since she opted to go without a shirt, her chest was hard to miss.
-Her bottoms had thick straps that rested high on her hips, and she accessorized with her sparkling belly button ring and a ring on her right hand.
+Her bottoms had thick straps that rested high on her hips, and she accessorized with her sparkling navel piercing and a ring on her right hand.

 Laci wore her hair down in a heavy left part, and she left some of her wavy locks brushed in front of her shoulders.
 Her makeup application added pops of color to her look, and it apparently featured light pink eyeshadow, blush, and matching glossy pink lipstick.
 Moreover, she rocked a white manicure.

 The second picture was similar, except Laci glanced to her right.
-The car she was in had red-and-black upholstery on the seating, and the photos were taken during the day.
+The car had red-and-black upholstery on the seating, and the photos were taken during the day.

 She tagged her own account in the post and gave a quick update on her YouTube account in her caption.